Three great (and unexpected!) programs for high school students looking for scholarships

 Automotive Technician

-Before enrolling, research online job placement statistics and find out whether the school offers any career services that will help you ready your resume and prepare to engage with employers in the area.
+Before enrolling, research online job placement statistics and find out whether the school offers any career services that will help you prepare your resume and connect you with employers in the area.
 Search for an automotive training program that provides courses accredited by the National Automotive Technicians Education Foundation and has instructors who are certified by the National Institute for Automotive Service Excellence.
+And of course, don’t forget to look for schools that offer scholarships.
+Here’s a great place to get started: Explore schools that offer scholarships for automotive students.

 Welding

-If you love to work with your hands and get a thrill out of working with metals, heavy machinery and in inclement weather, then this career path might be right for you!
-If you’re eager and determined to learn the skill of welding from your instructors and are willing to put in the time, hard work and practice, you can more than compensate for any lack of natural talent or experience.
+If you love to work with your hands and get a thrill out of working with metals, heavy machinery and in inclement weather (in other words … you don’t want to be trapped behind a desk), then this career path might be right for you!
+If you’re eager and determined to learn the skill of welding from your instructors and are willing to put in the time, hard work and practice, there is a lot of opportunity out there for welders.

-Imagine America works with trade schools across the United States to help future welders, cutters, solderers and brazers train for their next job in the field.
-The United States is facing a shortage of welders, with the American Welding Society predicting the need for 330,000 new professionals by 2028.
+The United States is facing a shortage of welders, with the American Welding Society predicting the need for 320,500 new professionals by 2029.
 Because of this need, you should have great hiring potential once you have enough practice time under your belt and have passed the welding certification exam.
+Imagine America works with trade schools across the country to help future welders, cutters, solderers and brazers train for their first — or next — jobs in the field.
+Let the IAF make it easier for you to get started on your welding career: Explore schools that offer scholarships for welding students.

 Medical Assistant

-If you know you enjoy working directly with patients, it’s possible you’ve thought about working as a medical assistant.
+If you want to work directly with patients, becoming a medical assistant is a fantastic option.
+It gets you involved in patient care without the higher barrier to entry of medical school or nursing school.
 Depending on what program you enroll in, you could begin making an impact in the healthcare field in two years or less.

-If you’re interested in one of these career paths, IAF can help you find a school in your area that offers relevant programs.
+If you’re interested in an automotive technician, welding or medical technician career path, or any other career path in the skilled trades, IAF can help you find a school in your area that offers relevant programs.
 We can also help you pay for school with our scholarship and award programs!
 Learn more about our scholarship offerings, or create an account with the Imagine America Foundation to apply for a scholarship today!